 - The personal statement should indicate your preparation [for example, course work] to undertake the project, and how this fellowship fits with your educational and career plans.
 (1-2 pages)

 - Budget cover sheet.
 It is a fillable PDF form.
 Make sure to fill it in completely before printing.
 Even if you are not requesting any budget, this form should be attached to your proposal - there is a check box that you will use to affirm that no funds are being requested.
-If you are requesting budget support, you must attach the budget cover sheet and a detail page with a description of what is to be purchased, the unit cost, and the source of the information.
 Research expense support is limited; please bear this in mind as you discuss the feasibility of your project with your mentor.
 The department may have to make a contribution or you may have to seek additional funds outside of the URC/SRP process.
 Funds will be awarded up-front and it is unlikely that late requests for supply funding can be accomodated.
-(1-2 pages)

 Check out our Get Support page for more detailed info on the application requirements.

-Application cover sheet, project proposal (including 1 paragraph abstract), personal statement, and budget cover sheet (plus detailed budget) are due by 5:00 pm PT on February 8, 2021.
+The Summer Research Program 2021 Application form, project proposal (including 1 paragraph abstract), personal statement, and budget cover sheet are due by 5:00 pm PT on February 8, 2021.
 All materials submitted as part of the application must use 8.5" x 11" paper, single sided, with 1" margins using Times New Roman or Arial type font no smaller than 11 point and at least 1.5 line spacing.
-List last name on upper right hand corner of each page in your application.
+List your last name on the upper right hand corner of each page in your application.
 Must be saved as a single file

 Your faculty mentor’s recommendation form must include a description of her/his role in mentoring you in your project.
 They must ackowledge that you have a contingency plan on how your research may need to be altered in order to be conducted in a remote environment where COVID-19 precludes most in-person activity.
 Mentors are expected to be available to the Fellow on a continuing basis, to meet regularly with them, and to provide support and guidance in carrying out the research project and preparing a final report, poster, or other culminating project.
 The recommendation must be submitted to firstname.lastname@example.org by February 8, 2021 by the end of the day.
 The URC will not share faculty recommendation forms or letters with the students.